Mathematics, Statistics & Physics Wichita State University Logo

 $$ A = \begin{bmatrix} 2 & 1 & 1 \\ 6 & 4 & 5 \\ 4 & 1 & 3 \end{bmatrix} = \begin{bmatrix} 1 & 0 & 0 \\ 3 & 1 & 0 \\ 2 & -1 & 1 \end{bmatrix}\,\begin{bmatrix} 2 & 1 & 1 \\ 0 & 1 & 2 \\ 0 & 0 & 3 \end{bmatrix} = LU. $$

 Remember that matrix $L$ is a product of type III elementary matrices, so it is invertible, even though upper triangular matrix $U$ might not be.
-When we obtain the input $\mathbf{b}$ we solve the equation
+Solving the upper triangular system

 Remember that we compute $L^{-1}$ as a product.